ehudreiter/accuracySharedTask/README.md

 * evaluation script ([evaluate.py](https://github.com/ehudreiter/accuracySharedTask/blob/main/evaluate.py)) and a sample task submission [submitted_gsml.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/submitted_gsml.csv): To demonstrate how recall and precision are calculated.

 Data for all games is available at [Rotowire](https://github.com/harvardnlp/boxscore-data) (original Rotowire JSON data).  it is also available at [SportSett](https://github.com/nlgcat/sport_sett_basketball) (extended relational database).
 Please note that SportSett currently does not included playoff games, but does provide much more information on regular season games.

+Please note that prior to the commits on Monday 22nd February, the line for S042 in [games.csv](https://github.com/ehudreiter/accuracySharedTask/blob/games.csv) was incorrect (it referred to an incorrect game which is not part of the shared task).
+There was also an issue with the GSML for S029.
+Both of these have been fixed, but please make sure you are on the most recent version of this repository.

 ### [games.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/games.csv) columns
 1. DOC_ID: The ID for the summary within our shared task.
 These match the filenames in [texts](https://github.com/ehudreiter/accuracySharedTask/blob/main/texts).